Relationship expert Dr. Sue Johnson describes warning

 EFT is an active therapy process that strengthens bonds and connection through the in-session experience of expressing and responding to underlying feelings that drive either complaints, criticism and blaming, or shut-down and withdrawal behaviors in relationship.
 It’s these behaviors that create negative patterns of relating that take over the actual discussions we’re trying to have about the real thing we’re fighting for: to feel the secure bond that is the foundation of a connected, joyful relationship.
 My goal is to give each of you, together, a new way of understanding and moving beyond these negative patterns that are standing in the way of feeling more open and trusting, and like you can turn toward one another for comfort and connection.

 Emotionally Focused Therapy for Couples differs from some other couple therapies in important ways:

 • EFT is an effective, research based therapy.
 No provider, myself included, can fully assure results of an intervention, but research on EFT demonstrates 70% of couples display lasting recovery from marital distress and more than 90% report significant improvement.

 • EFT for couples is consistent with my own clinical values and style of not judging, attempting to understanding as deeply as possible and very importantly, of not choosing sides (a major complaint regarding couple counseling).

 • EFT helps foster each partner's authenticity, autonomy and personal effectiveness by making the relationship a "secure base" for individual experience.

-Call or contact me (via the form below) and I'll be happy to discuss what's going on for you and how we can address it in a course of therapy.
+Call me and I'll be happy to discuss what's going on for you and how we can address it in a course of therapy.